 If we consider an employee experience scenario with parallel dynamics where a similar-quality experience is not enjoyed by all employees, then a business should anticipate less than desirable outcomes.
 In specific terms, this means that a certain contingent of employees will be less engaged and therefore less productive, with the latter being arguably the most critical metric when reviewing the impact employees have on a business.
 Moreover, this group of dissatisfied workers will typically not take a long-term view of their relationship with the organisation, which often has a “negative multiplier effect” in terms of how other work colleagues are affected.

-Now let’s consider the experience or plight of most deskless workers out in the field directly servicing customersand let’s also think about how their employers view them strategically.
+Now let’s consider the experience or plight of most deskless workers out in the field directly servicing customers—and let’s also think about how their employers view them strategically.
 No doubt a percentage of employers are very attuned to the fact that efforts must be made to have these workers truly feel connected to the business, one of the by-products of a high-quality employee experience.
 This requires a commitment that is both continuous and highly tangible.
-Feeling meaningfully connected to an organisation and a bigger mission correlates with feeling valued and believing that an employer cares about one’s needs, interests and goals, even when they are somewhat unique or not highly linear or predictable.
+Feeling meaningfully connected to an organisation and a bigger mission correlates with feeling valued and believing that an employer cares about one’s needs, interests, and goals, even when they are somewhat unique or not highly linear or predictable.
 Unfortunately, for a fair percentage of employers and leadership teams, the ‘continuous and highly tangible’ commitment to having this segment of the workforce feel connected and valued is just not evident, even when these workers are in the majority.
 So, what is lacking?

 Well for one thing, just as in the sub-optimal customer experience discussion, more than likely the systems and technology tools used to manage deskless, field-based workers in these organisations were not purpose-built to reflect the unique realities of their day-to-day operating context.
 One manifestation of this is often inadequate attention given to ensuring system and technology interactions and usage occur in the flow of work.
-Whether these interactions are the all-important manager/employee check-ins, the employee completing administrative tasks such as swapping a shift with a colleague, pursuing learning opportunities or just knowing their PTO balance, it cannot be emphasised enough that when a “flow of work” design model is utilised, the quality of a deskless worker’s employee experience should be noticeably higher, and all resulting business benefits to the organisation should be more compelling.
+Whether these interactions are the all-important manager/employee check-ins, the employee completing administrative tasks such as swapping a shift with a colleague, pursuing learning opportunities, or just knowing their PTO balance, it cannot be emphasized enough that when a “flow of work” design model is utilized, the quality of a deskless worker’s employee experience should be noticeably higher, and all resulting business benefits to the organisation should be more compelling.

 Offering a Superior Employee Experience

 Modern enterprises are becoming acutely aware of the parallels between a superb customer experience and superior employee experience.
-While this assertion applies to many organisations employing deskless and field-based workers, there are still those who are late in coming to the realisation that many of their counterparts now view as an absolute business imperative.
-It starts with the recognition that ALL employees have an intrinsic need to do meaningful work, feel valued and be productive; that ALL workers want a line of sight into their career growth trajectory and how it is supported by their employer; that ALL employees should perceive fairness in how they’re evaluated, rewarded and invested in; and finally, that the ENTIRE workforce has tools at their easy disposal that enhance their engagement and productivity.
+Whilst this assertion applies to many organisations employing deskless and field-based workers, there are still those who are late in coming to the realization that many of their counterparts now view as an absolute business imperative.
+It starts with the recognition that ALL employees have an intrinsic need to do meaningful work, feel valued, and be productive; that ALL workers want a line of sight into their career growth trajectory and how it is supported by their employer; that ALL employees should perceive fairness in how they’re evaluated, rewarded and invested in; and finally, that the ENTIRE workforce has tools at their easy disposal that enhance their engagement and productivity.

 Build your case for better employee experience with our Workforce Experience Activation Guide.